 3. Thirza Tapper’s housekeeper, Susan (Antonia Brough) comes in the living room, crying like a baby.
 Like this (poor girl):

 Because the ices she was preparing have melt.
 Her only argument is this:

 4. During an argument with Mary Hearn, this one asks Samuel:

 5. And later, being very mad at her, he tells her:

 So you can see, many humour in these dialogues.

 I’ll finish this review by discussing the strangest element of this film: the music.
-Ok, the music itself is not strange, it’s a typical orchestral classical music, a style that was often used in silent films.
+Well, the music itself is not strange, it’s a typical orchestral classical music, a style that was often used in silent films.
 However, it doesn’t fit the movie AT ALL.
 As a matter of fact, this music is kind of dramatic and doesn’t reflect well the comic ambiance of the film.
 So, it’s kind of weird and somehow a little annoying.
 It fits for certain scenes, but for the major film, it doesn’t.
-We expect a more happy music in a comedy.
+We expect a more joyful music in a comedy.